cosmos/sdk-tutorials/nameservice/tutorial/03-types.md

 order: 3
 ---

-# Types
+# Identify your Types

-First thing we're going to do is create a type in the `/x/nameservice` folder with the `starport` tool using the following command:
+First thing you are going to do is to create a transaction type in the `nameservice` module with the `starport` tool using the following command:

 ```bash
 starport type whois name price:int
 ```

 Currently, we're only passing two values when scaffolding the `whois` type, because there are additional fields that we will be replacing.

+Starport scaffold a `whois` transaction type with a `creator` field, for the whois module, this field should be called `owner`.
-In all uses of `whois`, we'll be replacing the `Creator` field with `Owner` to reflect ownership of the name.
+In all uses of `whois`, replace the `Creator` field with `Owner` to reflect ownership of a `whois`.

 ## Replace Creator with Owner